Menu

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Insurance is vital for small businesses to protect against risks, and costs vary based on factors such as industry and coverage needs.
+Insurance is vital for small businesses to protect against risks, and costs vary based on factors, such as industry and coverage needs.

 Your coverage and its ensuing costs will depend on your business and its specific risk factors.
-While most businesses with employees need crucial business insurance, like workers’ compensation, other policies can be just as essential for comprehensive protection and peace of mind.
+While most businesses with employees need essential business insurance, such as workers’ compensation, other policies can be just as crucial for comprehensive protection and peace of mind.
+As you shop for insurance, you’ll need to budget appropriately for your business needs.
+Here’s a look at the costs you can expect for suitable business coverage.

-Business insurance costs depend on many factors, including industry, number of employees and total revenue.
+Business insurance costs depend on many factors, including your industry, number of employees and total revenue.
 A business’s claims history, chosen coverage, policy limits and deductibles can also affect costs.
+For example, “A general liability policy is determined by many criteria, including risk, kind of activities and firm size,” noted Dennis Shirshikov, adjunct professor of economics at City University of New York.

 Every policy serves a different risk-protection purpose and is priced accordingly.
 Here are some of the most common types of business insurance and their average annual costs: